Is the NESA Syllabus different from the Australian Curriculum?

 A ‘syllabus’ is more specific referring to particular subjects and it’s usually more descriptive – the details.

-The NSW BOSTES syllabus has much more information to absorb than the Australian Curriculum.
+The NESA syllabus has much more information to absorb than the Australian Curriculum.

-The Content of the NSW Syllabus & the Australian Curriculum is Exactly the Same
+The Content of the NSW Syllabus & the Australian Curriculum is Similar

-There is actually no difference in the content of the NSW BOSTES Syllabus and the Australian Curriculum.
-The NSW Syllabus and the Australian Curriculum were written for school teachers and academics.
+There is not a lot of difference in the content of the NESA Syllabus and the Australian Curriculum.
+The NSW NESA Syllabus and the Australian Curriculum were written for school teachers and academics.

-Within the NSW BOSTES syllabus each Australian Curriculum code is referenced and matched with each of the outcomes.
+Within the NESA syllabus each Australian Curriculum code is referenced and matched with each of the outcomes.

-For example the NSW BOSTES Syllabus for English Key shows how they reference the Australian Curriculum content codes and the NSW BOSTES Syllabus codes.
+For example the NESA Syllabus for English Key shows how they reference the Australian Curriculum content codes and the NESA Syllabus codes.

-The NSW BOSTES syllabus is an outcome based syllabus.
-Outcome based curriculums are the new favourite catch phrase in education, another way to phrase it would be educational goals or objectives.
+The NESA syllabus is an outcome based syllabus.
+Outcome based curricula are the new favourite catch phrase in education, another way to phrase it would be educational goals or objectives.
 They talk about what you want to achieve rather than focusing on what is taught.

-Here is an example shown from NSW BOSTES Syllabus Science Stage 2 – Physical World
+Here is an example shown from NESA Syllabus Science Stage 2 – Physical World

 NSW Outcome Syllabus – Code ST2-7PW